amsen20/pollerBear/README.md

 # Poller Bear

-Poller bear is a minimal thread-safe IO runtime for Scala native written fully in Scala.
+Poller bear is a minimal thread-safe IO runtime for Scala native written fully in direct Scala.

 It utilizes epoll([1](https://github.com/armanbilge/epollcat/blob/main/core/src/main/scala/epollcat/unsafe/epoll.scala), and [2](https://man7.org/linux/man-pages/man7/epoll.7.html)) as well as internal DSs to handle deadlines and provide thread-safety.

 ## Projects built on Poller Bear
-- [purl](https://github.com/amsen20/purl): A (cURL)[https://curl.se/] based HTTP client for Scala native.
+- [purl](https://github.com/amsen20/purl): A [cURL](https://curl.se/) based HTTP client for Scala native.

 ## Using
 As of now, the Poller Bear library is not published, so you need to publish it locally.